LightJason/lightjason.github.io/content/framework/agentspeak.md

 ### <a name="repairaction"></a>Explicit Repair Action

-In generell supports the implementation _repair planning_ with the default behaviour ```-!```.
+In general supports the implementation _repair planning_ with the default behaviour ```-!```.
 In this additional structure we support also [repair action chains](http://lightjason.github.io/AgentSpeak/rrd-output/html/org/lightjason/agentspeak/grammar/Agent.g4/index.htm#503f34271b101269197f766a6b90e4a9).

 > The example shows the execution of three actions _actionA_, _actionB_, _actionC_.
-The system execute the _actionA_ first, if the action fails, _actionB_ will be executed, if this also fails _actionC_ will be executed.
+The system executes the _actionA_ first, if the action fails, _actionB_ will be executed, if this also fails _actionC_ will be executed.
 If _actionC_ fails also, the whole plan fails.

 <!-- htmlmin:ignore -->
 <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">